 Where to stay in Kuala Lumpur

 For the budget travelers and backpackers – I would recommend using Hostelworld.com to find a perfect hostel for you.
 There are a large amount of hostels available in Kuala Lumpur, with most having a prime location for visiting the various sites Kuala Lumpur has to offer.
 I have personally stayed in Reggae Mansion a couple of times, which I would recommend to any budget traveller or backpackers who likes to party.
 Large spacious dorm, a cinema and a rooftop bar are all available in this hostel.
-Check the latest rates and availability for Reggae Mansion here, or click here to have a look at other hostels in Kuala Lumpur!
+Check the latest rates and availability for Reggae Mansion here, or click here!

 For any type of traveller – I have used AirBnB in multiple countries and have never been disappointed.
 Easy to book, to communicate and you often get a lot more for a lower price.
 We stayed at this AirBnB in Kuala Lumpur and got the same amenities as a hotel (gym and pool) for the price of a mid range hotel.
 And to make it even better, if you sign up here now for AirBnB you will get a 30$ discount on your first booking, sign up now here and get the credit before it is too late!

 For the big spenders and luxury seekers – I would personally recommend using Booking.com or Agoda.com to find the best deals.
 They both offer a large variety of (luxury) hotels in Kuala Lumpur.
 Most luxury hotels have a prima location in the city with breakfast included, access to gyms, pool and some even have a rooftop bar with a spectacular view.
-The Traders Hotel and The Grand Hyatt are both in close proximity of the Petronas Twin Towers, offering a spectacular view at day and night.
+Have a look at the accommodation in Kuala Lumpur at the map below!

 You might also enjoy Reading…